lekesmile/ReactMaterialize/README.md

 #Material UI

-In this project I learn how to use the material ui for creating navbar, forms, cards.
+In this project I learn how to use the material ui for creating navbar, forms, buttons, cards etc.
 Additionally, Map() function form our API request to display its content.